 (Sub 80pt "commodity grade coffee" has it's own ongoing challenges and dark past, think about the history of Oil, Sugar or Spice)

-The real make or break for these farmers is the challenge to move the other 85 percent of their coffee at a price that gives them the ability to keep combat markets set up against them and still have the ability to pay their employees fairly in an attempt to grow their own business.
+The real "make or break" for these farmers is the challenge to move the other 85 percent of their coffee at a price that gives them the ability to fight markets set up against them and still have the ability to pay their employees fairly in an attempt to grow their own business.